 Columbia Boating Accident Lawyer

-With a personal injury litigation record of success for over four decades, the Auger & Auger team has fought to defend the rights of accident victims — including those injured in boating and jet ski accidents.
+With a personal injury litigation record of success for over four decades, Auger & Auger Accident and Injury Lawyers has fought to defend the rights of accident victims — including those injured in boating and jet ski accidents.
 Our Columbia boating accident attorney knows that the hours spent on a watercraft don’t always end predictably.

 The U.S. Coast Guard released a report last year that discusses personal watercraft accidents in South Carolina and throughout the country.
 Operator inattention was the leading cause of collisions.
 Maneuvering a jet ski or vessel on the open water is not all fun and games.
 Boating requires the same focus as driving a vehicle on the road.